 Before being Found, this artwork had no sales, no comments, and 3 favourites.

 After being Found, within 3 days I received 4 favourites.
-No additional sales or comments.
-So overall, the impact of being on the Found page for this particular artwork was not huge.
+However, there were no additional sales or comments.

 In Google Analytics, I can see that the Fangs throw pillow was viewed 85 times in the past week.
 From having no attention to 57 views in one day, that’s pretty good.

 One interesting thing about Google Analytics is that it tracks pages with different suffixes differently.
-So I can see that /i/throw-pillow/Fangs-for-Keeping-Safe-Vampire-Cartoon-Mouth-by-JessicaAmber/47264482.5X2YF?ref=home_found [the source of the click was the home page] received 7 views.
+So I can see that the link /i/throw-pillow/Fangs-for-Keeping-Safe-Vampire-Cartoon-Mouth-by-JessicaAmber/47264482.5X2YF?ref=home_found [bold part meaning that the source of the click was the Redbubble home page] received 7 views.

 The tote bag got 8 views in the last week.
 And the mask only got 2 views.

-So the impact of being Found was not huge.
+So overall, the impact of being on the Found page for this particular artwork was not huge.

 So Why Did I Get Found?